To view "Two Very Different Houses" click here.

 least one Essene survived the Roman wrath to seed the

 Kabbalistic traditions.
-In addition to Qumran, another
+In addition to Qumran, another popular

-philological arguments over slight discrepancies in the
+arguments over slight discrepancies in the transcription.

-transcription.
-Charleston C. K. Wang, 5/15/2011.
+Charleston C. K. Wang, 5/15/2011, revised 1/15/2013.

 PHOTO NOTES: Photographs on the Left Column depict

 scenes from the Dead Sea.
-The pink panther drawing is
+The pink panther drawing

-found on the back window of our tour bus and has helped
+is found on the back window of our tour bus and has helped

 many a wandering pilgrim get back onto the correct